core-wg/oscore/draft-ietf-core-object-security.md

 # Sequence Numbers, Replay, Message Binding, and Freshness {#sequence-numbers}

-Sequence numbers and replay window are initialized as defined in {{initial-sequence-replay}}.
+Sequence numbers and replay window are initialized as defined in {{initial-replay}}.

 ## AEAD Nonce Uniqueness {#nonce-uniqueness}